Please note: This post contains affiliate links.

 Since you are entering Yosemite National Park, you will need to pay the $35 daily entrance fee or use your annual America the Beautiful pass.

 TOP TIP: If you will be visiting National Parks more than two times in a year, the annual pass makes sense.
-I purchased my America the Beautiful Pass from REI and got my money’s worth visiting Death Valley, Joshua Tree, Grand Teton, Yellowstone, Glacier and four Utah National Parks during the past year.
+I purchased the America the Beautiful Pass from REI and got my money’s worth visiting Death Valley, Joshua Tree, Grand Teton, Yellowstone, Glacier and four Utah National Parks during the past year.
 I’ve heard the National Parks sometimes sell out of the America the Beautiful Pass so it’s best to purchase it in advance.

 Eastman Lake Trail – Wildflowers